D. Bala Venkatesh Varma

-D. Bala Venkatesh Varma is a retired Indian diplomat of Indian Foreign Service who served as the Ambassador of India to Russia between 2019 and 2021.
+D. Bala Venkatesh Varma is a retired Indian diplomat of Indian Foreign Service who served as the Ambassador of India to Russia from 2019 toq 2021.

 Education

 He studied at the Hyderabad Public School.
 He completed a BA from Nizam College in 1982.
 Varma has an MPhil from the Jawaharlal Nehru University.

 Career

 He joined the Indian Foreign Service in 1988.
 Between 2004 and 2007, he worked at the Prime Minister's Office and was part of the Indian negotiating team during the negotiations for the India–United States Civil Nuclear Agreement.

 In 2017, he was appointed the Indian envoy to Spain.

 In 2019, he was appointed the Indian envoy to Russia.
 Varma oversaw the assistance to Indian nationals during the COVID-19 pandemic.
 He retired in 2021.

 Awards

 In 2010, he received the S. K. Singh Award.

 Personal life

 Varma is married and has one daughter.